 She has a track record of achieving results by building teams, creating and communicating vision, forging strategic partnerships, and meeting critical challenges through transformational change.
 To our executive search practice, Catherine brings deep executive experience combined with a remarkable volunteer service record and a passion for directing her talents to help organizations in the non-profit, health, and community sectors find future leaders and make a positive impact.
 Her governance savvy has enriched our board advisory capabilities.

-Catherine began her career with the IWK Children’s Hospital where she held progressive roles including Vice President, Allied Health/Public Relations, before accepting a secondment as Acting Chief of Protocol for the Province of Nova Scotia.
-She then served as Director, Corporate and Public Affairs for Maritime Life Assurance Company and was later appointed Vice President of Human Resources for the organization.
-Catherine was President and CEO, Halifax United Way for 10 years before accepting the role of Deputy Minister, Department of Business, Province of Nova Scotia.
+Catherine is a respected C-Suite advisor with deep leadership experience across private, public, and non-profit sectors.
+Catherine began her career at the IWK Health Centre holding progressive roles culminating as Vice President, Allied Health/Public Relations.
+She became Director, Corporate and Public Affairs for Maritime Life Assurance Company and later appointed Vice President of Human Resources for Maritime Life/Manulife Financial.
+Catherine was President and CEO, Halifax United Way for ten years before accepting the role of Deputy Minister, Department of Business, Nova Scotia.